Skparab1/encryption-code-gui/README.md

 - Originally, my plan was to store the account data in a database or server
   - Then the user could access their data from different devices
   - but the storing doesn't work, it makes you download the csv file
-- So, my plan right now is to user local storage to store account data